Altar servers lead the procession down the aisle at the conclusion of Mass.

 The music ministry at St. Francis of Assisi provides opportunities for parishioners of various ages and abilities to participate in the wide variety of music found in the Catholic Church (see descriptions below).
 The music ministry is always seeking new members who love to sing or play an instrument.
 There are many opportunities to lift your voice in praise to God.
 Come share your gift!
 Music Director Chris Bono has issued an invitation to parishioners to join the choir.

-The men’s and women’s scholas often sing plainchant and other traditional church music at the 7:15 Sunday Mass.
+Members of the Schola often sing plainchant and other traditional church music at the 7:15 Sunday Mass.